Choochera/Weekly-Winner/README.md

 IMPORTANT: The options information is not in real-time but rather is collected by dictionaries that can be updated whenever the user wishes.
 The average run time is +/35 seconds for updating either dictionary.
 This program produces best results updating afterhours when options are not being traded to support educated actions for the follow trading day.

-DISCLAIMER: I am not fit to provided financial advice and the usability and applicability of this program to ones stock market endeavors is entirely up to the discretion of the user.
+DISCLAIMER: I am not fit to provide financial advice and the usability and application of this program to ones stock market endeavors is entirely up to the discretion of the user.
 I am not responsible for any poor decisions/investments made by any user spurred by the use of this code.